Medellín: Paisa culture

 The inhabitants of Medellín are often called Antioqueños (people of Antioquia) after their province, rather than Medellínenses (people of Medellín) after their city.
 They are also often known as Paisas, a name which some suggest comes from the coffee growers.
 The term Paisa comes from the word paisano, meaning "fellow countryman".
 Paisas make up one of the five different regional cultures within Colombia.
 In addition to Antioquia, the Paisa region includes the departments of Caldas, Risaralda, Quindio and some towns of Valle del Cauca and Tolima.
 Although Paisa culture is dominant in Medellín, the so-called "Paisa Capital", the city is becoming more cosmopolitan, now offering music from other regions of Colombia (Vallenato and Chocó), and a variety of restaurants including Chinese, Cuban, and Argentinian.

 The Paisa culture has a Spanish background, and is traditionally Catholic, and entrepreneurial.
-Paisas are said to speak softly and quickly, to smile easily, and to love music, poetry, soccer, bargaining in the markets, and parties.
+Paisas are said to speak softly and slowly, to smile easily, and to love music, poetry, soccer, bargaining in the markets, and parties.
 They are proud of their city, and work hard to keep it clean, stemming from the campaign begun in the 1980s, "Depende tambien de ti, darle amor a Medellín" (It depends on you too to give love to Medellín).
 The Medellín weekend nightlife, in discos, pubs, parks, and certain dedicated streets, is traditionally called rumba.